GamesCreed

 POSTAL 4: No Regerts, PC, Review, Gameplay, Screenshots, GamesCreed

-The game’s basic structure remains the same as in Postal 2: the game is split into five days, with the Postal Dude being challenged to do progressively brave things in every one of them.
+The game’s basic structure remains the same as in Postal 2: the game is split into five days, with the Postal Dude being challenged to do progressively braver things in every one of them.
 While developing POSTAL 4: No Regerts, the developers announced that the game would be less buggy and more polished.
-After being in the early access for a while, the game is finally released, except that it isn’t the fact at all.
+After being in early access for a while, the game is finally released, except that it isn’t the case at all.

 Those who are acquainted with the previous Postal games should view this release as a legitimate sequel to Postal 2.
 Immediately after the imaginary town of Paradise is destroyed by nuclear weapons, the Postal Dude treks along a desert road until he reaches the city of Edensin, in the state of Arizona.
 From this point on, the action begins as Postal Dude attempts to rebuild his life.
 You are dumped in a canyon with a group of destitute junkies, where you discover a pen and a cardboard box.